 In 2014, the Company's claims associated with the Sill Lake property lapsed and the Company failed to renew its rights to renew under the claims.
 On April 30, 2014, the Company entered into an Option Agreement with Shoreline Resource Management Inc. who was the legal and beneficial owner of these claims and what is referred to in the Option Agreement as the "Property".
-The terms of the Option Agreement required a \$10,000 payment on signing as well as several other proposed payments.
-It is unlikely that the Company will be in a position to satisfy the other conditions under the Option Agreement and as such, may not regain control of the Sill Lake claims.
-No commitments under the Option Agreement have been accrued for in the results for the three months ended June 30, 2015 nor for the year ended December 31, 2014.
+The terms of the Option Agreement required a \$10,000 payment on signing as well as several other conditions.
+The Company has been unable to satisfy the other conditions and as such, has not regained control of the Sill Lake claims.